mirego/sprockets-illusionist/README.md

 $ npm install -g illusionist
 ```

-Add this line to your application’s Gemfile:
+Add this line to your application’s `Gemfile`:

 ```ruby
 gem 'sprockets-illusionist'